 2020-21 Reopening and Learning Plans

-Our plan is to be back on campus for in-person learning in August.
+On-campus learning began Wednesday, August 19!
 We know that dual language learning and social emotional health is best achieved through in-person interaction.
-Accordingly, we are planning to return to on-campus instruction with increased health and safety protocols in place to ensure the well-being of all our community members, especially those most at risk.
+Accordingly, we have returned to on-campus instruction with increased health and safety protocols in place to ensure the well-being of all our community members, especially those most at risk.

 As research about the virus evolves, each of us continues to make adjustments to the new “normal” of an ongoing pandemic.
 We respect that each family is at a different place with precautions; everyone has a different experience and different perspectives.